I feel very fortunate to have the freedom to pursue both environmental law and cultural history at ANU.

-An exceptional contribution to the law and the arts has seen the ANU College of Law’s Professor Tim Bonyhady recognised in this year’s Queens Birthday Order of Australia Honours.
+An exceptional contribution to the law and the arts has seen the ANU College of Law’s Professor Tim Bonyhady recognised in the 2014 Queen's Birthday Order of Australia Honours.

 Professor Bonyhady, who is one of Australia’s foremost environmental lawyers and cultural historians, was appointed a Member of the General Division (AM) for his outstanding achievement.